paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-4-migration.md

 ![migrator cli](/static/images/how-we-moved-from-artifactory-and-saved-200k/part-4/migrator.png)

 Concurrency was an interesting feature.
 The default was to plan for concurrency, if we run tasks concurrently across our cloud resources then this would accelerate the process, surely?
 Frustratingly, this was not the case.
-In the details of AWS CodeArtifact were areas where the order that packages are uploaded is important, particularly npm and Maven.
-Furthermore, tools have different ways to determine the latest, but support for this in AWS CodeArtifact was not universal during our project.
+In the details of AWS CodeArtifact were areas where the order that packages were uploaded is important, particularly npm and Maven.
+Furthermore, package managers have different ways to determine the latest version, but support for this in AWS CodeArtifact was not universal during our project.
 We also discovered that there were places where Artifactory supported deprecated features which we happily used, yet AWS CodeArtefact did not.
 This resulted in us essentially serially migrating packages but utilising the cursor-like features of offset and limits to optimise our efforts.

 ### Migration workers